 According to a WPA survey completed in 1937, Calvary Cemetery began as a one acre plot that was consecrated and blessed by Father Hurth, an early missionary in the Anoka area in 1856.
 The area was known as Benton County then, since it was before the organization of Anoka County in 1857.

 Ten years later, the cemetery was increased in size to eight acres and belonged to St. Stephen’s Catholic Church in Anoka.
 At this time, the cemetery was in a “natural state” meaning it had no fence, walls, or orderly layout.
-In 1873, Father McDearmont began an improvement plan where he got a fence put in and created an orderly layout for the cemetery roads and lots.
+Fr.
+Maurer, a mission priest from the Dayton mission, expanded the cemetery through a land transfer on September 13, 1872.
+In 1873, Father McDermott (the first full time resident pastor for St. Stephen’s Catholic Church) began an improvement plan where he got a fence put in and created an orderly layout for the cemetery roads and lots.